pts/oix-wcfd32/README.md

 The build process is automated by the  *osi3/osicc* shell script, which runs on Linux.
-The generated OIX program file can be run with *oixrun* or converted to combined 32-bit DOS and Win32 .exe program with MZ-flavored loader or to Linux i386 executable (of ELF format), both using the *wcfd32stub* tool.
+The generated OIX program file can be run with *oixrun* or converted to combined 32-bit DOS and Win32 .exe program with MZ-flavored runner or to Linux i386 executable (of ELF format), both using the *wcfd32stub* tool.

 ### Version 4: with automatic relocations